Selfhood and

 Difficulty: [281,000 hits, but will

-pick up the 56,800 "specific learning difficulty" entries as well] Children
+pick up the 56,800 "specific learning difficulty" entries as well]

-age".
-Learning difficulties are thus the defining factor in establishing special educational needs.
+same age".
+Learning difficulties are thus the defining factor in

 Learning